Humanlike AI Design Increases Anthropomorphism but Yields Divergent Outcomes on Engagement and Trust Globally: Introduction

-Our findings demonstrate that while human-like design reliably increases anthropomorphism, its effects on trust and engagement are culturally contingent—the same design choices that foster trust in some populations may undermine it in others.
-This challenges prevailing assumptions that human-like AI poses uniform psychological risks.
-Instead, our results suggest that risk is not inherent to human-like design but emerges from the interaction between design choices and cultural context.
-These findings provide the first large-scale, causal, cross-cultural evidence to inform AI governance, highlighting the need for culturally adaptive frameworks over universal restrictions.
+Our findings demonstrate that while humanlike design reliably increases anthropomorphism, its effects on trust and engagement are culturally contingent: the very design choices that foster trust in some populations may undermine it in others.
+This challenges prevailing assumptions that humanlike AI poses uniform psychological risks.
+Instead, our results suggest that risk is not inherent to humanlike design but emerges from the interplay between design choices and cultural context.
+Providing the first large-scale, causal, cross-cultural evidence on this scale, our work informs AI governance and underscores the necessity of culturally adaptive frameworks over universal restrictions.